 WooltexUK wins Queens Award for International Trade.

-Installation of Piece Dyeing equipment to complement our existing yarn and top dyeing facility.
+A Piece Dyeing department is established to complement our existing yarn and top dyeing facility.

-Further expansion of weaving sees more high speed looms installed
+Further high speed looms are installed to meet soaring demand